dhlinhdn00/DRF-Practice/README.md

   django-admin startproject mysite
   ```

-- "mysite" is the name you give.
+- "mysite" is the name we give.
 For example, I named my project **LinhSite**.

 #### Project structure after creation: